Memorials of Distinction logo and home linkMemorials of Distinction logo and home link sales@memorialsofdistinction.co.uk 01582 249990 Show search

 A condolence message doesn’t need to be long.
 Someone going through grief will likely be receiving a number of different condolences, so try not to make yours too extensive.
 Usually a few sentences is enough, but it all comes down to your own personal judgement.

-What is the best way to end a condolence message?
+How to end a condolence message?

 Examples of condolence messages